Frequently Asked Questions (FAQ)

 Generally, people choose to complete a master's degree when they want to obtain their LMFT license and make a career as a practicing psychotherapist.
 People who enter doctoral programs directly or go into a doctoral program after obtaining their master's degree often want to include research and teaching in their career.

-People may choose the master’s program with the Clinical/Research Focus if they are interested in pursuing a Ph.D. but want additional time to refine their area of research interest and further develop their research skills.
+People may choose a master’s program in one of the other concentration areas (e.g., Developmental, SPA, MBB) if they are interested in pursuing a Ph.D. but want additional time to refine their area of research interest and further develop their research skills.
+As noted, our clinical faculty can provider research mentorship to students in these other concentrations.
+More information on the research mentors and their areas of research can be found via this link.

 It depends on the focus of the student.
-Most students in the Clinical Focus area go into some form of clinical practice after obtaining their MFT license.
-Roughly a quarter or less of these Clinical Focus graduates continued on to doctoral programs, either directly after obtaining the master's degree or after a year or more.
+Most students in the clinical training program go into some form of clinical practice after obtaining their MFT license.
+Roughly a quarter or less of these graduates continued on to doctoral programs, either directly after obtaining the master's degree or after a year or more.

 This varies a great deal by the doctoral institution.
 Some institutions credit up to a year of coursework while others do not allow any credit for master's coursework.